SimeonDee/Stock-Adviser-Wiki-AI-Agent-Demo/README.md

 9. `SQLite`: For agent's memory and session storage of conversation histories.
 10. `PyMySQL`: MySQL connector for Python.
 11. `FastAPI`: Used to provide agent service as a RESTful API service.
+12. `uvicorn`: FastAPI server.
-12. `Streamlit`: The Client.
+13. `Streamlit`: The Client.
 Used to provide a simple user-facing interface for interacting with the agent.
-13. `requests`: For making RESTful API request to the server from the client (Streamlit) App.
+14. `requests`: For making RESTful API request to the server from the client (Streamlit) App.

 ### Project management tools used

 - `uv`: Fast and efficient package manager used for managing project dependencies.
 - `Makefile`: For managing commands for creating and activating virtual envs, installing dependencies, running the app and clean-up, all in one place.